YuleidyVdres/OptimalExchange/README.md

 # Optimal coins exchange

-This program returns the minimun exchange coins average and the maximum number of coins to be exchanged from each line.
+This program returns the minimun exchange coins average and the maximum number of minimum coins to be exchanged from each line.